-Is IDM alone enough to protect your enterprise applications against emerging cybersecurity threats?
+Is Identity Management alone enough to protect your enterprise applications against emerging cybersecurity threats?

 Why do you need fine-grained identity governance?